amark/theory/README.md

     -   split is the text or regex to split and rejoin upon.

-    -   start is the start of the slice index.
+    -   start is the start position of the slice.

-    -   end is the end of the slice index.
+    -   end is the end position of the slice.

     -   Examples